Discipline Stack

 Letters of Intent in CRE Transactions

-A CRE letter of intent outlines deal terms before drafting the formal agreement — what's binding, what isn't, and why every deal starts with one.
+A CRE letter of intent outlines deal terms before drafting the formal agreement: what's binding, what isn't, and why every deal starts with one.

 Natural Breakpoints in Retail Percentage Rent

 A natural breakpoint is the sales threshold at which a retail tenant starts paying percentage rent in addition to base rent.
-How to calculate it and why it matters.

 Net Effective Rent in Commercial Lease Comparison